 9. Take A Thai Cooking Class

 Learn how to cook all your favorite Thai dishes.
-Most Thai cooking classes start off at the market, so you can easily learn what goes into the dishes, and hopefully, you can then spot it at your local grocery store.
+Most Thai cooking classes start off at one of the local markets, so you can easily learn what goes into the dishes, and hopefully, you can then spot it at your local grocery store.

 You can take Thai cooking classes all over the country.
 However, we wouldn’t suggest taking one in Bangkok.
 The ONLY reason why is that there are so many things to do in Bangkok, and you can easily take a cooking class in another city.

-If you have a good amount of time in Bangkok, there are so great cooking classes like this one with Pink Chili.
+If you have a good amount of time in Bangkok, there are some great cooking classes like this one with Pink Chili.
 We liked this cooking class in Chiang Mai.

 10. Watch a Muay Thai Fight